DevShubam/Whitelist/README.md

 All applications are different. **This list is NOT compatible with PiHole, and using it will cause more false positives.** This list **is 100% compatible** with uBlock Origin and all AdGuard products AdGuard Home, AdGuard Windows / Mac, AdGuard iOS / Android, etc.

 Please use the following domain to subscribe: https://raw.githubusercontent.com/DevShubam/Whitelist/master/whitelist.txt

+# Contributing

+Contributions are incredibly appreciated.
+Please, if you notice any domains that shouldn't be on the list, or domains that should, help out!

+You can create an issue, or contact me on Discord: Shub#5039